mweidner037/cs2_2016_othello/README.txt

     (maximize number of my stones on the board), made for task 2 of assignment part 1.

-- player.cpp holds the minimax player, currently set to use minimax depth 2, made for task 3 of assignment part 1.
+- player_minimax.cpp and player_minimax.h hold the minimax player,
+    currently set to use minimax depth 2, made for task 3 of assignment part 1.

-To test player_task*.cpp, rename the file to player.cpp, then make.
+To test player_task*.cpp, rename the file to player.cpp (and the header file to player.h, if necessary), then make.

 The player compiles to the executable mweidner.